joc044/cse15l-lab-reports/LabReport3.md

 Hello, everyone.
 Today we will discuss the `find` command-line options.

-`find` is a useful command that help the user to find the files, the words in specified files, and the directories.
+`find` is a useful command that help the user to find the files and the directories.
 ## Before start:
 In order to show the `find` command-line options and its output easily, we need to set up our evironment first.
 1. Use ctrl or Command + ` to open a new bash terminal in Visual Studio Code.